julionc/awesome-shopify/readme.md

 - [Ngrok](https://ngrok.com) - Ngrok is a tool that makes it easy to expose your development environment to Internet.
 - [RequestBin](https://requestbin.net/) - It gives you a bucket to capture external requests.
 This is useful for seeing what the content of a [Shopify Webhook](https://help.shopify.com/en/manual/orders/notifications/webhooks) are.
 - [Hookdeck](https://hookdeck.com/) - Hookdeck is a tool to monitor your [Shopify Webhooks](https://shopify.dev/api/admin/rest/reference/events/webhook) with custom retry logic, alerts and filtering.
 - [Chaos Genius](https://github.com/chaos-genius/chaos_genius) - ML powered analytics engine for outlier/anomaly detection and root cause analysis.
-Connects with Shopify, Google & Facebook Ads, Postgres, Redshift, Snowflake, etc. `Python`
+Connects with Shopify, Google & Facebook Ads, Postgres, Redshift, Snowflake, etc.

 ### Utilities